AlidotSal/Odysea/README.md

 ## Installation

-The easiest way to get the latest version of Solid Graph is to install it via npm:
+The easiest way to get the latest version of Odysea is to install it via npm:

 ```bash
 npm install odysea # or yarn add